New Jersey Criminal Defense Lawyers

 Even when the court does not require representation by a criminal defense lawyer, it can be beneficial to take advantage of their services.
 An experienced criminal lawyer familiar with the laws of the state can ensure that the individual’s legal rights are protected and that their best interests are served.
 The lawyer can also determine the level of access allowed with the expungement offered, thereby allowing the individual to fully understand how the records may impact their future.

-Our Freehold Criminal Defense Lawyers at Ellis Law Will Fight for Your Rights
+Our New Jersey Criminal Defense Lawyers at Ellis Law Will Fight for Your Rights